neverfail/NeverFail/README.md

 * NeverFail v1.0 use QuizCheater and add a patch to only update score when user fail quiz.
 * QuizCheater v3.0 support new type of quiz (only), static score update.
 * QuizCheater v4.0 random score update with real score computing.
-* QuizCheater v5.0 Support all quiz type, real score, lot of tunning available, act as a wrapper for data.swf.
+* QuizCheater v5.0 Support all quiz type, real score, lot of tuning available, act as a wrapper for data.swf.
 * NeverFail v2.0 rework of NeverFail, it's not anymore using quizCheater.
 Only manipulating quiz.swf.

 ## Credits